AwlsomeAlex/natick/README.md

-# StelaLinux - A Minimal Linux Distribution (Private Repository)
+# StelaLinux - A Minimal Linux Distribution

 I have experimented with this type of project in the past, with AwlBuntu, AwlsomeLinux, MLL, and StarLinux, but now I want to finish it.
 StelaLinux (Stela is Esperanto for Star) is **hopefully** the last iteration before StelaLinux can be a production standard for my Minimal Linux Distribution.
 This repository contains scripts needed to build StelaLinux and create the packages for the package repository.